 CHESLA has a policy to write off uncollectible loans against the allowance for loan losses when certain criteria are met (see Note 1).
-In connection with this policy, CHESLA wrote off loans receivable of \$422 for the year ended June 30, 2013, which had previously been provided for through the allowance for loan losses.
-CHESLA recovered \$119 in fiscal year 2013 in loans receivable and other credits that were written off in previous years.
+In connection with this policy, CHESLA wrote off loans receivable of \$384 and \$422 for the years ended June 30, 2014 and 2013, respectively, which had previously been provided for through the allowance for loan losses.
+CHESLA recovered \$123 and \$119 in fiscal years 2014 and 2013, respectively, in loans receivable and other credits that were written off in previous years.